zwave-js/node-zwave-js/docs/config-files/conditional-settings.md

 The logic supports the JavaScript operators `<`, `<=`, `>`, `>=` and `===`, as well as `&&`, `||` and `(...)`.
 Available variables are `manufacturerId`, `productType`, `productId` and `firmwareVersion`.

+Version comparisons support versions with and without a patch number.
+If the patch number is missing, it is assumed to be 0.
+Given the firmware version `1.2.3`, the condition `firmwareVersion >= 1.2` will be satisfied, since `1.2.3 >= 1.2.0`.

 You can use `"$if"` in the following locations:

 -   In the top-level `manufacturer`, `label` or `description` properties